aws-samples/react-ssr-lambda/README.md

     `git clone https://github.com/aws-samples/react-ssr-lambda.git`

-- Run the following commands in your terminal window, provide the name of the S3 bucket instead of `<you bucket name>`, for example `mybucket`, to deploy the static content
+- Run the following commands in your terminal window, provide the name of the S3 bucket instead of `<your bucket name>`, for example `mybucket`, to deploy the static content

     `cd react-ssr-lambda`

-    `export BUCKET_NAME=<you bucket name>`

     `cd ./cdk`